aigamedev/scikit-neuralnetwork/README.rst

     > git clone https://github.com/lisa-lab/pylearn2.git
     > cd pylearn2; python setup.py develop

-Once that's done, you can grab this repository and set your ``PYTHONPATH`` to point to the correct folder.
-A ``setup.py`` file is coming soon for the official version 0.1!
+Once that's done, you can grab this repository and set your ``PYTHONPATH`` to point to the correct folder, or install from ``setup.py`` in the exact same way.

 Demonstration